Design Ideas for Table Legs

 The designer created this custom project for a unique way to display product.
 The standard and custom sized Classico Bold Style Legs were the screwed into position to create this beautiful three tiered nesting table display.

 The best way to ground a room with a floating sofa is the use of a console table behind it.
-Our customer creatively added wood and iron to the room while filling in the space behind the sofa with a fine wood grain table with a detailed edge.
-By simply fastening the legs into position, they were able to display their wood worked piece with ease.
+Our customer creatively added wood and steel to the room while filling in the space behind the sofa with a fine wood grain table with a function.
+By simply fastening the legs into position, they were able to create a bar space to seat a few more with ease.

 The entry table is a 24 birch round cut in half, you may need to use a rig or